pgmystery/docker-extension-vnc/README.md

 ![Dashboard](docs/imgs/screenshot4.png)

 ### Sessions
-**⚠️IMPORTANT: After upgrading the extension to a new version, all Sessions getting deleted!⚠️**

 To switch the target and the connection, you can create Sessions.
 The Session are saved in the Backend Docker Container in a SQLite Database.

 To create a new Session, just click on the plus icon button.